ibm-cloud-docs/cloud-infrastructure/pv-migration-private-ip.md

 ```
 {: pre}

-In the case of a user using the **Auto Provision** feature, there is no need to set up a target.
-Only the friendly name for the target machine is required.
+In the case of a user that uses the **Auto Provision** feature, there is no need to set up a target.
+Only the friendly name for the target device is required.
 {: note}

 ## Set up RackWare RMM waves for P2V migration